Companies Will Come to You

 The College of Engineering and Computing offers students unique benefits:

-Networking and fieldwork opportunities with some of the nation's top tech firms, which are located near the Fairfax Campus, the Science and Technology Campus in Manassas, and our Arlington campus.
+Networking and fieldwork opportunities with some of the nation's top tech firms, which are located near the Fairfax Campus and the Science and Technology Campus in Manassas.

 Co-operative research programs with federal, state, and local governments, as well as private-sector research partnerships.